dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 ???
 * describes the structure of the db
-* some cognition theories think our brain stores objects as schemas
+* some cognition theories think our brain stores objects with schemas for recognition